-A “bomb” discovered on a North Wales beach will be exploded this morning.
+A “bomb” discovered on a North Wales beach is set to be destroyed in a controlled explosion this morning.

-North Wales Police has closed a section of Porth Neigwl (Hell’s Mouth) near Abersoch with a 100m corden in place after the device was found by a dog walker at around 4pm yesterday (Sunday).
+North Wales Police has closed a section of Porth Neigwl (Hell’s Mouth) near Abersoch with a 100m cordon in place after the device was found by a dog walker at around 4pm on Sunday.

 He said markings on the object, which is about 14 inches long, were in French.

 Brimstone are Explosive Ordnance Disposal (EOD) specialists.
 We navigate the risks of unexploded ordnance in conjunction with our clients, who are working to clear sites before they begin the groundworks of their project.
 If you have a site that you would like advice on please contact the team for an informal discussion.